 Let a Columbus Identity Theft Lawyer Help

 If you are facing federal identity theft or aggravated identity theft charges, you are likely facing additional serious federal felony charges and a significant prison sentence.
 You need an experienced attorney that knows how to defend you in federal court.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling federal cases and reaching the best possible outcomes for our clients.

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Columbus identity theft lawyer Chase Mallory today for a free consultation.
-To contact him or another criminal defense attorney, call us at or email us via email@example.com.
+Call a Columbus identity theft lawyer today for a free consultation.
+To contact a criminal defense attorney, call us at (614) 500-3836 or email us via [email protected].